gregschullo/python/python-crash-course.md

 input()
 The input() function pauses your program and waits for the user to enter some text.
 Once Python receives the user’s input, it assigns that input to a variable to make it convenient for you to work with.
+The input() function interprets everything as a string.

+int()
+use the int() function to convert string numbers to integers.

+**modulo** - (%) divides one number by another number and returns the remainder.

+**while loops** - the for loop takes a collection of items and runs code once for each item in the collection.
+The while loop runs as long as (or while) a specified condition is true.

+**flag** - a variable that acts as a signal to the program.
+**break** - a keyword used to immediately exit out of a loop.

+The break statement can be used in any of Python's loops.

+**continue** - a statement used to return to the beginning of the loop based on the result of a conditional test.
+Avoid infinite loops.
+Every while loop needs a way to stop running so it won’t continue to run forever.
+To avoid writing infinite loops, test every while loop and make sure the loop stops when you expect it to.

+You shouldn’t modify a list inside a for loop because Python will have trouble keeping track of the items in the list.
+To modify a list as you work through it, use a while loop.

+## Chapter 8 - Functions

+**modules** - files separate from the main program that often contain functions that can be used in your main program.
+**function definition** - tells Python the name of the function and any information required to perform its duty.
+**docstring** - a description of what the function does encased in triple quotes.
+**parameter** - a piece of information a function needs to perform its duty.
+**argument** - a piece of information that’s passed from a function call to a function.

+Note: People sometimes speak of arguments and parameters interchangeably.
+Don’t be surprised if you see the variables in a function definition referred to as arguments or the variables in a function call referred to as parameters.

+**positional arguments** - arguments that need to be in the same order as the function parameters.
+**keyword arguments** - a name-value pair that you pass to a function.
+Each argument consists of a variable name and a value; and lists and dictionaries of values.
+Note: When you use keyword arguments, be sure to use the exact names of the parameters in the function’s definition.

+**return value** - the value returned from a function.

+It is possible to have optional arguments.

+A function can return any kind of value you need it to, including more complicated data structures like lists and dictionaries.

+You can send a copy of a list to a function with slice notation `function_name(list_name[:])`

+A function can accept several kinds of arguments(positional and arbitrary).
+The parameter that accepts an arbitrary number of arguments must be placed last in the function definition.

+A double asterisks before a parameter (**parameter_name) will create an empty dictionary called parameter_name and pack whatever key-value pairs it receives into the dictionary.